Entry to school (Foundation)

 Little Saints’ Club

-We have the facility of wrap around care for all children who attend our school (subject to availability) please see the school website for details.
+We have the facility of wrap around care for all children who attend our school (subject to availability) – please see here for details.

 The taking of and/or display of photographs/videos of children on the school site is not allowed unless specifically authorised by the school.
 Upon commencement at school and as part of our Admission Form parents are asked to sign to give permission for their child(ren) to be included in photographs or films for school or external publicity.
 Where that permission is withheld, staff are aware and will ensure the privacy of the children concerned.
 Anyone found ignoring this procedure will be requested to delete any material which offends against this ruling.